robert-warneke/robert-warneke.github.io/README.md

 - [Formspree](https://formspree.io) (for form handling)
 - [GitHub Pages](https://pages.github.com) (for hosting)
 - [Squarespace](https://www.squarespace.com) (for domain management)

+## 🐛 Issues and Feedback <a id="issues-and-feedback"></a>
+If you encounter any issues or have feedback, please feel free to [open an issue](https://github.com/robert-warneke/robert-warneke.github.io/issues) on this repository.

 ## 📜 License <a id="license"></a>
 All Rights Reserved.